MatMasIt/notesArchive/latest/Inglese/2022/maggio/giovedì_19/11_09_00/appunti.md

 lack of chronological order of events

-the story is presented through the toughts of the
+the story is presented through the toughts of the character

 the story begins in medias res avelie p 253
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDUwMjc1OTMsLTIwMDc4NTkzNjNdfQ
+eyJoaXN0b3J5IjpbLTEzMTgzMTE4MzAsLTIwMDc4NTkzNjNdfQ
 ==
 -->